-The Prescribed Material Boundary feature () can be added from the model tree under Component>Definitions using the Topology Optimization context menu.
+Add a Prescribed Material Boundary feature () by right-clicking a Component node and choose it from the Topology Optimization submenu.
 It acts on boundaries of Density Model features, which use Helmholtz filtering.
 The feature constrains the filtered field to one on its selection.